-- To comply with the notification arrangements and timescales set out within this document - To maintain reasonable contact with the Headteacher/Principal / line manager and advise the school as soon as is practicable should their intentions regarding maternity leave change.
+- To comply with the notification arrangements and timescales set out within this document. - To maintain contact with the Headteacher/Principal / line manager and advise the school at least 21 days in advance should their intentions regarding maternity leave change.

 Part B: Procedure